zautumnz/sohyun-guestbook/storage/README.md

 - `.gitignore` prevents user data from being committed to version control
 - Files are written synchronously for data consistency
 - Error handling ensures partial writes don't corrupt data

+## Production

+- In prod, we use /var/storage instead